 Parsha Shemini is the twenty-sixth portion in the annual reading and the third in Leviticus (Vayikra) וַיִּקְרָא .
 Shemini is translated as “eighth”.
-There are three ways to spell it – “Shemini”, “Sh’mini”, or “Shmini”.
+I have found three ways to spell it – “Shemini”, “Sh’mini”, or “Shmini”.
 They are all correct.

 Parsha Shemini Summary